College (The Sopranos): Synopsis

 At a gas station, Tony thinks he spots Fabian "Febby" Petrulio, a former member of the DiMeo family who entered witness protection after turning state's evidence.
 He contacts Christopher to run the plate number from his car and finds that he now goes by the alias "Fred Peters".
 Tony resolves to locate and execute Febby while continuing his trip with Meadow.
-He leaves her with some students she has met and confirms Febby's identity when, in the office of his travel business, he sees a carved bust: creating them was Febby's hobby.
+He leaves her with some students she has met and checks out "Fred Peter's" address, hearing him with his wife and infant child, though it's dark and he is forced to flee when a dog starts barking.
+However, Tony confirms Febby's identity when, in the office of his travel business, he sees a carved bust: creating them was Febby's hobby.
 Febby feels someone is watching him and finds the motel where Tony and Meadow are staying.
 He points a handgun at Tony, who suspects nothing; the presence of Meadow and two other guests prevents him from taking the shot.
 The next morning, Tony drops off Meadow for a college interview.
 He finds Febby at his office and garrotes him.
 Later, during a drive to another college, Meadow asks Tony about the mud on his shoes and the cut on his hand.
 She senses he is not giving an honest answer and asks no further questions.

 While Tony and Meadow are away, A.J. is sleeping over at a friend's house.
 Father Phil Intintola, the Soprano family's priest, visits the house to enjoy Carmela's cooking and wine.
 Dr. Melfi phones to reschedule Tony's appointment; Carmela, discovering that Tony's therapist is a woman, assumes that he is sleeping with her.
 During confession, Carmela tells Father Phil about her fears for her family and for her own soul, and he administers communion.
 She sips the wine, but he drains the cup, and they fall asleep together on the sofa.
 Half waking, they are about to kiss, but Father Phil suddenly desists and walks swaying to the bathroom, where he retches.
 He spends the rest of the night alone.
 In the morning, Carmela firmly says, "We didn't do anything."
 Tony and Meadow return later that day.
 Carmela tells Tony that Father Phil stayed the night.
-She counters his sarcastic comments by telling him that Melfi called.
+Tony implies he is a homosexual, and sarcastically mocks the situation.
+She counters his sarcastic comments by telling him that his therapist "Jennifer" called.
+Tony pleads with Carmela as she walks upstairs, telling her "we just talk, that's all."